Bold Hearts. Brilliant Minds.

 FAFSA

-You can pay for school (and graduate with less debt) thanks to easy-to-apply-for financial aid.
-To be considered for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA) each year.
+To be considered for financial aid, complete the Free Application for Federal Student Aid (FAFSA) each year.
 Be sure to submit your FAFSA by March 2 in order to be considered for the maximum aid available.
-You can find out about your financial aid award on your MyUCR account at my.ucr.edu.
+You can find out about your financial aid award on your My.UCR.edu account.

 Guardian Scholars Program Scholarships